System: Sinclair ZX Spectrum

 The Retro Looney Verdict

 Dizzy: The Ultimate Cartoon Adventure on the ZX Spectrum is a charming, infuriating, and hugely important slice of British gaming history.
-Its clever blend of puzzles and platforming still holds up, even if the rolling physics and unforgiving deaths demand patience.
-It may crack your nerves before it cracks the ending, but that stubborn challenge is exactly why Dizzy is still remembered so fondly.
-A proper Speccy classic that remains distinctive, demanding, and undeniably egg-centric.
+Its clever blend of puzzles and platforming still holds up.
+Yeah, the rolling physics and unforgiving deaths demand patience.
+But that stubborn challenge is exactly why Dizzy is still remembered so fondly.